mangushev/inventory_management/README.md

 https://arxiv.org/abs/2006.04037

-There are variety of papers on reinforcement learning and univercity cources
+There are variety of papers on reinforcement learning and university cources

 - A2C algorithm
 - PPO algorithm